j-helland/smoot/README.md

 ## Performance

 > [!NOTE]
-> All benchmark results were obtained on a MacBook Pro M4 Max using Python 3.8.20.
-Results are similar for Python 3.13.2.
+> All benchmark results were obtained on a MacBook Pro M4 Max using Python 3.8.20 and Pint 0.21.1.
+Results are similar for Python 3.13.2 and Pint 0.24.4.

 Smoot typically outperforms [Pint](https://github.com/hgrecco/pint).
 Across all measured operations, Smoot averages (geometric mean) about 10x faster than Pint.